PeterBaker644/Mixtape/README.md

 Please note that this project is released with a Contributor Code of Conduct.
 By participating in this project you agree to abide by its terms.

 ## Testing
-To test this project, run the following commands:
+To test this project, after cloning the git and installing packages, run the following commands:
-'npm run test'
+`npm run test`

 ## Screenshots